fenago/ml-scikit-keras-tensorflow/labs/preface.md

-Conventions Used in This Book
+Conventions Used in This Course
 =============================

-The following typographical conventions are used in this book:
+The following typographical conventions are used in this course:

 *Italic*